-Connecting additional serial ATA hard disk drive
+Connecting a serial ATA drive

-A serial hard disk drive can be connected to any available SATA connector.
+A serial optical or additional hard disk drive can be connected to any available SATA connector.

 - 1. Locate the signal cable that comes with the new drive. - 2.
 Locate the available SATA connector on the system board.
 See "Identifying parts on the system board" on page 23. - 3.
-Connect one end of the signal cable to the drive and the other to the available SATA connector on the system board. - 4.
-Locate one of the extra five-wire power connectors and connect it to the drive.
+Connect one end of the signal cable to the drive and the other to the available SATA connector on the system board.

+4. Locate one of the extra five-wire power connectors and connect it to the drive.